ProgUn1corn/Qlourie_Astral_R/README.md

 **Engine Sound: BeamNG Userdata\version\mods\unpacked\un1corn_qlourie_astral_r\art\sound\blends and engine and shift\files**

-Alternatively, you can download releases for pre release test, and eventually I will upload to BeamNG's mod repo for free.
+Alternatively, you can download releases for pre-release test, and eventually I will upload to BeamNG's mod repo for free.

 # Things to Remind
 I have a main work and it's quite busy, so I can't take my time fully on this project.
 As experimenting and testing Jbeam properties are quite heavy work, there are some imperfections.
 Also, I've found it's not worth to dig deeper with Automation model as there are tons of hassle with opacity map and mesh overlap, this mod will be at where it is.
 I'm not planning to make the model more detailed or get Jbeam revamped.